shvaikalesh/ostio-exim/README.md

 # Ostio + Exim = <3

-This is an [Exim](http://github.com/hellyeahllc/exim) implementation of the [Ostio front-end](https://github.com/paulmillr/ostio).
+This is an [React + Exim](http://github.com/hellyeahllc/exim) implementation of the [Ostio front-end](https://github.com/paulmillr/ostio).

 ---

-Your open-source talks place.
+>Your open-source talks place.

 Ostio ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
 It is tightly